 There are buses that run all along the Coast and then each area has its own local bus lines.
 You can find all the Local Marbella Buses, lines, routes and timetables here Marbella Buses.
 Other bus companies are Avanza Portillo and Alsa which both run along the coast and inland.
 If you need to call a taxi the official company is Taxisol 0034 952 774488.
 You just call the number, tell them where you are and they generally say 5 minutes.
 Uber is also here so make sure you download the app.

 Marbella Town is great both during the day and in the evenings.
-The Old Town is absolutely buzzing in the summer in the narrow streets pack with people standing around eating tapas.
-If you want more music and dancing then head down to port area where you will find lots of bars and clubs.
-Remember Spain is late so clubs don’t really get busy until around 1am /2 am.
+The Old Town is absolutely buzzing in the summer in the narrow streets packed with people standing around eating tapas.
+If you want more music and dancing then head down to the port area where you will find lots of bars and clubs.
+Remember Spain is late so clubs don’t really get busy until around 1 am/2 am.

 Marbella Kids Activities & Theme Parks

-If you’re travelling with kids there’s lots of activities along the Coast to keep them occupied if the swimming pool or beach isn’t enough.
+If you’re travelling with kids there are lots of activities along the Coast to keep them occupied if the swimming pool or beach isn’t enough.
 Have a look through Costa Del Sol Kids Activities & Theme Park.